 Using age verifications to expand market access for video games and eSports

 Online video games also need to address user identification, whether it is for legal distribution of games with mature content or for eSports tournaments to prevent player fraud to build credibility with paying audiences.
 Australian Counter-Strike competitors were charged for match-fixing and illegal betting, and the issue has attracted the investigation of the FBI in the US.
-As eSports continues to exponentially grow after the pandemic, the platforms that build trust with their communities will stand to gain most market share.
+As gambling on eSports continues to exponentially grow after the pandemic, the platforms that build trust with their communities will stand to gain most market share.

 Age verification is just one component of identity verification that will help online gaming and eSports platforms build trust with users who can pay.
 In the past, a pop-up asking for a user’s birth date would suffice as an age checker, but increasingly businesses need to verify a user’s age.
-As an example, Steam, a major online video game distributor, blocked all adult-only games for its German users in 2020, and even users in its forum asked for age verification to have access to games.
-Businesses can now build their own branded identity verification and age check into signups or purchases with no-code solutions, SDKs, and APIs that have cross-platform support from providers such as Passbase.
+As an example, Steam, a major online video game distributor, blocked all adult-only games for its German users in 2020, and even users in its forum asked for online betting age verification to have access to games.
+Businesses can now build their own branded identity verification and online betting age check into signups or purchases with no-code solutions, SDKs, and APIs that have cross-platform support from providers such as Passbase.

 In the related industry of eSports, revenue is made when spectators pay to view professional video game athletes playing against each other.
 Platforms such as Riot Games have pressure to uphold the integrity of their competitions, reduce player fraud, match-fixing, cheating and ensure fair play to retain viewers and attract top athletes.